Connecticut Workers’ Compensation Insurance

 Permanent injury

-Provides benefits for employees who can no longer work due to injury.
+Benefits for employees who can no longer work due to injury.

-Is Workers’ Compensation insurance required in Connecticut?
+Is Connecticut (CT) Workers’ Compensation insurance required?

 Both part-time and full-time workers must be covered by the policy.
 Employers must also carry workers’ comp insurance for any contractors or subcontractors they hire.1